 - The backup includes files that the user does not own but that the user can access.

-- The backup does not include files that the user does not own and cannot access — even if they are stored in the user's home directory.
+- The backup does not include files that the user does not own and cannot access—even if they exist in the user's home directory.

-cpbackup runs.
-Some third party software, such as phpBB, puts files in this directory.
+public_html directory.
+Some third-party software, such as phpBB, puts files in this directory.
 Files in this directory do not belong to a particular user.
-As a result,
+As a result, the

-cpbackup will ignore these files.
-To prevent this complication, manually backup any desired files in a cron job.
-You can then exclude these files from
+cpbackup script ignores these files.
+To prevent this complication, manually backup any desired files in a cron job, and then exclude these files from the